TKLF — Tokyo Lifestyle Co., Ltd.

 4. Bad News, Challenges, or Points of Concern:

-• Decline in net income and operating income, indicating potential profitability pressures.
+- Decline in net income and operating income compared to the previous fiscal year, indicating potential profitability challenges.

-• Increased operating expenses (up 9.1%) due to payroll and lease costs, which may impact margins.
+- Increased operating expenses (up 9.1%) primarily due to payroll and lease costs, which could pressure margins.

-• Losses from foreign currency exchange and changes in fair value of warrants contributed to reduced net income.
+- Foreign currency exchange losses and changes in fair value of warrants contributed to the decline in net income.

 5. Notable Q&A Insights:

-• Management emphasized ongoing efforts to monitor market trends and customer preferences to adapt strategies.
+- Management emphasized the importance of adapting to market trends and consumer preferences to maintain growth.